ddbj/www/_biosample/overview-e.md

 Indicate deriving source sample as "derived_from: SAMD00000001".
 [Examples](https://docs.google.com/spreadsheets/d/1VCCuSwvIRfp5-DT8cnvvAwWH4C7wbDFSjHQ_q3f3BII/edit#gid=272411182)
 A MAG also needs to be linked to a BioSample, create a derived BioSample for MAG.

+### Haplotype {#haplotype}

+Because two genome sequences are produced from single sample in haplotype sequencing, INSDC establishes the guideline for haplotype sequence submission.
+See (Haplotype)[/ddbj/haplotype-e.html] for how to submit haplotype genomes.

 ## Human sample {#human-sample}

 ### Submission of research data from human subjects {#submission-of-human-data}